wmo-im/wis2box-training/documentation/docs/en/practical-sessions/adding-gts-headers-to-wis2-notifications.md

 - `TTAAii`: the TTAAii header to be added to the WIS2 notification
 - `CCCC`: the CCCC header to be added to the WIS2 notification

+ As of wis2box-1.3.0, data publishers have two options to (optionally) add GTS properties to their notifications:

+1. For files uploaded into MinIO, prepare mapping-file “gts_headers_mappings.csv” with required properties.

+2. For data input using FM-12 SYNOP form in wis2box-webapp, select “Add GTS headers” and provide manually input

 ## Preparation

 Ensure you have SSH access to your student VM and that your wis2box instance is up and running.